Skip to content

 }

-Here is a .vscode/settings.json that combines all the configurations above:
+Here is a .vscode/settings.json that combines the Ruff and pytest configurations:

 {